1961 - PRESENT

 Head & Engquist acquires Dallas-based distributor Martin Equipment and gains access to the Manitowoc Crane line.
 This strategic move also grants expansion into north, east, and west Texas.
 That same year, it also acquires Houston-based Coastal Crane, a leading Manitowoc dealer, opening up new markets in southern Texas, Louisiana, Mississippi, Alabama, and Tennessee.

 Head & Engquist adds heavy focus to the aerial lift and telescopic forklift business, establishing an aerial lift division with branches in Texas, Florida, Louisiana, Georgia, and North Carolina — securing dealership rights with many top-name manufacturers in the industry.

 Head & Engquist merges with ICM Equipment Company, creating H&E Equipment Services LLC.
 The many common manufacturers and contiguous geographic markets of the two companies make for an ideal merger.
 The newly combined company operates 47 facilities throughout the Southwest, Intermountain, Gulf Coast, and Southeast regions, with a combined equipment rental fleet of over 15,000 units.

 On January 31, 2006, H&E Equipment Services LLC announces its Initial Public Offering (IPO), becoming H&E Equipment Services Inc. (NASDAQ: HEES).
 Using a portion of the proceeds generated by the IPO, H&E acquires Eagle High Reach, an aerial lift company operating in California, and replicates the H&E full-service business model with these four new locations.

 H&E acquires the assets J.W.
 Burress, Inc., headquartered in Roanoke, VA, with 12 locations in the mid-Atlantic region, bringing the total number of H&E nationwide branches to 69.

 H&E takes advantage of changing market conditions, investing in new branch openings and relocations, marking the beginning of an extensive and continuous growth period for the company.

-H&E opens the doors to its newly-constructed corporate headquarters in Baton Rouge, LA.
-Executive Vice President, Brad Barber, was appointed to President and Chief Operating Operator.
+H&E opens the doors to its newly constructed corporate headquarters in Baton Rouge, LA.
+Executive Vice President Brad Barber is appointed to President and Chief Operating Officer.